 Right now, the system is being sup-ported by donations and volunteer labor, but Felsenstein says it soon will be self-supporting through coin boxes at-tached to the terminals.
-A nickle or a dime will have a minute of every will buy a minute of access.
+A nickle or a dime will buy a minute of access.

-The group calculates it will cost 800, 000 to set up a similar system elsewhere and keep it going unit its self-support-ing.
-We will license the technology if people agree to abide by our constitu-tion." mid Folsenstein.
-Due requirement is that any new system be run on a non-profit bass. profit
+The group calculates it will cost 800, 000 to set up a similar system elsewhere and keep it going unti it is self-support-ing.
+"We will license the technology if people agree to abide by our constitu-tion," taid Februatcia.
+Oue toquirement is that any new system be run on a non-world being is that any new system profit b

-The Community Memory people see its operation as a small way to counteract the increasing centralization of media in the United States, a development it views as politically unhealthy.
-The reason the French have a lougy telephone system is because the government has always con-sidered it a political threat," said Karen Paulsell of Community Memory.
+The Community Memory prople see its operation as a small way to counteract the increasing centralization of media in the United States, a development it views as politically unhealthy.
+The reason the French have a lowsy telephone system is because the government has always con-sidered it a political threat," said Karen Paulsell of Community Memory.

-Felsenstein remembers growing up in Philadelphia reading a Jewish newspa-per filled with page after page of short paragraphs of gossip.
-"Now the communi-ty newspapers are full of boilerplate," he
+Pelsenstein remembers growing up in Philadelphia reading a Jewish newspa-per filled with page after page of short paragraphs of gossip.
+"Now the communi-ty newspapers are full of bollerplate," he

-Inmented.
-A veteran of the anarchic old Berke-ley Barb, one of the most creative of the underground newspapers that flourished in the 1960s, Feisenstein left it when it fell into political sigganeering, what he calls its "wall poster" stage.
-He got involved in community writchboards, then developed an interest in computers.
+A veteran of the anarchic old Berke-ley Barb, one of the most creative of the, underground newspapers that flourished, in the 1960a, Feisenstein left it when it fell into political sigganeering, what he calls its "wall poster" stage.
+He got involved in community excitebrards then developed community switchboards, then developed d in computers.